-Brief
+Brief\

-Sub. for SB 343 would address the use of public funds for lobbying, gifts, or campaign contributions.
+SB 343 would address the use of public funds for lobbying.
 The bill would require every lobbyist to file a report with the Secretary of State of all public funds received from a governmental entity.
 Mandatory for inclusion in the report would be a listing of the amount of public funds paid to hire or contract for the services of the lobbyist.
 Each such report would be an open public record, and the Secretary of State would be required to make these reports available on a publicly searchable website.